DelineaXPM/dsv-k8s/README.md

 The webhook intercepts `CREATE` and `UPDATE` Secret admissions and supplements or overwrites the Secret data with Secret data from DSV.
-The webhook configuration is a set of DSV Role to Client Credential and Tenant mappings.
+The webhook configuration is one or more _role_ to Client Credential Tenant mappings.
-The webhook updates k8s Secrets based on a set of annotations (see below).
+The webhook updates k8s Secrets based on annotations (see below).

 The webhook uses the [DSV Go SDK](https://github.com/thycotic/dsv-sdk-go) to communicate with DSV.